AnshumanFauzdar/Sound-and-music-reactive-ESP8266-WS2812B/README.md

   - Get all the libraries ready and flash your ESP8266 from board selection choice

 - If there is any error while flashing, look into the error and install the corresponding library!
+- Upload the code and verify that ESP8266 is connected to your Wifi or not

 # Anaconda